Flag of Maryland

 The flag of Maryland is the official flag of the U.S. state of Maryland and the 17th-century heraldic banner of arms of Cecil, 2nd Baron Baltimore.
 It consists of the arms of his father George, 1st Baron Baltimore (1579–1632), quartered with those of his grandmother, heiress of the Crossland family.
 The flag was officially adopted by the Maryland General Assembly in 1904.

+Design and specifications

+Statute

+Under MD General Provisions Code § 7‑201 (2024), the "Maryland flag" is officially designated as the State flag.

+The 2024 Maryland General Provisions Code, § 7‑202 describes the state flag as follows: